 Most of the pipes used in the construction of Line 1600 were manufactured on or before 1949 using Flash Welded long seam pipe that were manufactured by A.O.
 Smith.
 Line 1600 currently operates at MAOP of 512 psig (since July 9, 2016) and previously operated at 640 psig.
-SDG&E/SoCalGas have performed multiple ILIs on Line 1600 between December 2012 and December 2015, and reported several hook cracks in the long seam along the pipeline.
+SDG&E/SoCalGas have performed multiple lLIs on Line 1600 between December 2012 and December 2015, and reported several hook cracks in the long seam along the pipeline.

 The allowable design pressure calculated by Applicants from the available material properties is much higher than 320 psig.
-With the available known material properties for Line 1600, operating pressure of 320 psig results in hoop stress less than 20% of SMYS and it is generally accepted that pipelines operating at a sufficiently low hoop stress, below 20% of SMYS, are unlikely to fail in a rupture mode and can only fail in a leak mode.
+However, With the available known material properties for Line 1600, operating pressure of 320 psig results in hoop stress less than 20% of SMYS and it is generally accepted that pipelines operating at a sufficiently low hoop stress, below 20% of SMYS, are unlikely to fail in a rupture mode and can only fail in a leak mode.
 As Applicants point out, their Witnesses "Mr. Sera, Mr. Rosenfeld and Mr. Sawaya all agree that reducing pressure on Line 1600 significantly reduces risk."
 (SDG&E/SoCalGas Opening Brief at 88.)
 The only caveat remains uncertainty regarding the "material properties" for every segment of Line 1600.
-Mr. Rosenfeld explained that absent a current subpart J hydrotest, the Commission cannot know if Line 1600 is safe from rupture at an operating pressure of 512 psig due to: 1) unknown operating pressure data going back to the installation of the pipeline; 2) inadequate ductile fracture models; 3) potentially adverse geometry of the hook cracks that may not be characterized by in-line inspections or direct examinations.
+Mr. Rosenfeld explained that absent a current subpart J hydrotest, the Commission cannot know if the Line 1600 is safe from rupture at an operating pressure of 320512 psig is low enough pressure for Line 1600 to be safe from rupture for the same reasons SDG&E/SoCalGas Witness Rosenfeld provides in his testimony.
+To summarize, these factors includedue to: 1) unknown operating pressure data going back to the installation of the pipeline; 2) inadequate ductile fracture models; 3) potentially adverse geometry of the hook cracks that may not be characterized by in-line inspections or direct examinations.
 (See Exh.
-SDG&E-12, Attachment C at 14-15.)
+SDGE-SDG&E-12, Attachment C at 14-15.)
 Without complete details of identified anomalies, the Commission cannot determine if these anomalies are interacting in a manner that may exacerbate defects that impair the integrity of this pipeline and accelerate the failure timeline.
-Periodic testing provides the Commission

-(through SED) and the operator with information about the adequate safety margin at the time of the test.
+Periodic testing provides the Commission (through SED) and the operator with information about the adequate safety margin at the time of the test.
+With the available known material properties for Line 1600, operating pressure of 320 psig results in hoop stress less than 20% of SMYS and it is generally accepted that pipelines operating at a sufficiently low hoop stress, below 20% of SMYS, are unlikely to fail in a rupture mode and can only fail in a leak mode.
+As Applicants point out, their Witnesses "Mr. Sera, Mr. Rosenfeld and Mr. Sawaya all agree that reducing pressure on Line 1600 significantly reduces risk."
+(SDG&E/SoCalGas Opening Brief at 88.)